-I was looking through some old photos of a trip I took to Southeast Asia a few years ago, while visiting some LanguageCorps teach English abroad sites, and remembered fondly a trip to Pattaya, Thailand.
+I was thinking of a trip I took to Southeast Asia a few years ago, while visiting some LanguageCorps teach English abroad sites, and remembered fondly a trip to Pattaya, Thailand.
 Say what you will about Pattaya, but the highlight of my trip there was definitely bungee jumping.

 The day started with go-karts.
 And I’m not talking about the American go-karts you’ll find at the carnival.
 These were tiny race cars, flying around the track at god knows how many miles per hour.
 There were three different levels of car available, different classes, or speeds if you will, and we opted for the medium model.
 And it was plenty fast for me, as it was all I could do to stay on the track.
 The scary part was they put the medium cars on the same track as the highest level cars at the same time, so there were faster cars flying around me at every turn, passing on the right, the left, and everywhere in between.